HyshaDadwal/OnlineLMS/README.md

 1. **Compile and Run the Main Class**

-   - In your IDE, navigate to the `Online_LMS.java` file, right-click, and select `Run`.
+   - In your IDE, navigate to the `OnlineLMS.java` file, right-click, and select `Run`.
    - Alternatively, you can use the command line:

      ```bash
-     javac src/Online_LMS.java
+     javac src/OnlineLMS.java
-     java -cp src Online_LMS
+     java -cp src OnlineLMS
      ```

 ---